philbowles/h4plugins/README.md

 H4Plugins is tested using

-* ArduinoIDE 1.8.10
+* ArduinoIDE 1.8.12
 * ESP8266 core 2.6.3
 * ESP32 core 1.0.4
-* STM32-NUCLEO core 1.7.0
+* STM32-NUCLEO core 1.8.0

 Use the ArduinoIDE boards manager to install those versions.
 Earlier version *may* work, but am only able to offer support on the above.

 H4Plugins is a standard Arduino library.
 The simplest method is to download the zip form the link above and then use the menu command: `Sketch / Include Library / Add .ZIP Library...`

-First you need to install the  [**H4**](https://github.com/philbowles/H4) library.
+First you need to install the  [H4](https://github.com/philbowles/H4) library.

 Next install the 3rd-party libraries:

 * [Async MQTT client library](https://github.com/marvinroger/async-mqtt-client)

-If targeting ESP8266:
 * [ESP8266 ESPAsyncUDP Library](https://github.com/me-no-dev/ESPAsyncUDP)
 * [ESP8266 ESPAsyncTCP Library](https://github.com/me-no-dev/ESPAsyncTCP)
-If targeting ESP32:
 * [ESP32 AsyncTCP Library](https://github.com/me-no-dev/AsyncTCP)

 The above libraries coexist quite happily if you download all of them to enable targetting both ESP8266 and ESP32.